-With the development of sophisticated commercial FE codes and more powerful computers, mathematical models based on fundamental principles can be developed to predict the temperature distribution and stress/strain fields in the solidifying strand during the continuous casting process.
+With the development of sophisticated commercial finite element codes and more powerful computers, mathematical models based on fundamental principles can be developed to predict the temperature distribution and stress/strain fields in the solidifying strand during the continuous casting process.
 This approach can minimize the immense experimental efforts traditionally required to optimize the process.
 To achieve this, it is critical that these mathematical tools capture all of the complexity of the physical phenomena active during the industrial process.
 Such models validated by industrial measurement can prove to be powerful tools for process optimization.
 Also, these thermal models coupled with a stress model and an appropriate hot tearing/cracking criterion can be effectively used to develop permissible process windows for casting defect-free products.

-Over the past several decades, mathematical modeling has been extensively used in the steel industry to control both primary and secondary cooling processes.
-Models such as CASIM, DYNCOOL, and DYSCOS have been adopted by the industry for online process control.^[45] The University of Illinois at Urbana-Champaign (CON1D^[25]/CON2D^[95]) and L'Ecole des Mines de Paris^[96] have developed FE-based programs to study the fundamentals of the complex but industrially-relevant phenomena in the mold and spray-cooling regimes.
+Over the past several decades, mathematical modeling has been extensively used in the steel industry to control both the primary and secondary cooling processes.
+Models such as CASIM, DYNCOOL, and DYSCOS have been adopted by the industry for online process control^[44].
+The Continuous Casting Consortium at the University of Illinois at Urbana-Champaign have developed CON1D^[24] and CON2D^[93] programs to study the fundamentals of the complex but industrially-relevant phenomena in the mold and spray cooling regimes.
+Several industries and universities have formed consortiums to develop thermomechanical modeling tools to design and optimize the D.C. casting process using finite-element packages such as MARC^[94] (at Hoogovens, Netherlands and Péchiney, France), ABAQUS^[94] (at EPFL-Lausanne, Switzerland), and ALSIM/ALSPEN (at Institute for Energy Technology, Norway)^[36, 95].
+National laboratories in the United States (Albany Research Center, Oregon, Argonne National Laboratory, Illinois, and Oak Ridge National Laboratory, Tennessee), and University of Kentucky, Lexington, Kentucky have also collaborated recently to develop mathematical models to study ingot stress crack formation and butt deformation^[96], and to reduce aluminum ingot scrap.
+In Canada, University of British Columbia and Alcan International Ltd.

-Thermomechanical modeling tools to design and optimize the DC casting process have been developed at several industry and university consortia (such as VirCAST^[97] and EMPACT^[37] in Europe and SECAT^[98] in the United States) using FE packages such as MARC^[99] (at CORUS, Netherlands and Péchiney, France^[37]), ABAQUS^[100] (at EPFL-Lausanne, Switzerland^[14,44]), and ALSIM^[101]/ALSPEN^[102,103] (at Institute for Energy Technology, and Hydro Aluminum, Norway^[104]).
-National laboratories in the United States (Albany Research Center, Oregon, Argonne National Laboratory, Illinois, and Oak Ridge National Laboratory, Tennessee) and at the University of Kentucky (Lexington, KY) have also collaborated recently to develop mathematical models to study ingot stress crack formation and butt deformation^[105] and to reduce aluminum ingot scrap.
-In Canada, University of British Columbia and Alcan International Ltd. are also jointly pursuing modeling activities to generate hot tearing criteria for the DC casting process.^[5]
+are also jointly pursuing modeling activities to generate hot tearing criteria for the D.C. casting process^[5].